The cost of a PlaidCloud Data Warehouse instance is determined by a limited number of factors that you control. All costs incurred are usage based.

 There is no additional cost per node.
 The compute cost of the DWS instance is the product of concurrency and parallelism plus the master node.

 Parallelism determines how many nodes are in the DWS instance.
 This is expressed as node count.
 The number of nodes determines how much compute power can be applied to any single query.
-By increasing the node count, the computational part of the query can be spread out over many CPUs.
+By increasing the node count, the computational part of the query can be spread out over many process streams.
 In addition, the storage throughput is multiplied by the number of nodes, which is very valuable when dealing with large datasets.

 For example, if the maximum theoretical write throughput of a single node was 4 TB/sec, a warehouse with 8 nodes would have a theoretical write throughput of 8 x 4 TB/sec = 32 TB/sec.
-There are many factors that impact write speed including compression level, indexes, table storage type, etc... but in general, nodes apply a multiplying factor to data throughput speed.
+There are many factors that impact write speed including compression level, indexes, table storage type, network overhead, etc... but in general, nodes apply a multiplying factor to data throughput speed.

 |Storage Type||Hourly Cost (GB/hr)||Monthly Cost (GB/month)|

-Storage cost is computed based on the allocated space for the warehouse instance.
+Storage cost is computed based on the allocated Hot storage space for the warehouse instance.
 Storage is allocated to the warehouse on-demand up to the specified limit set by you.
 The current limit is 4.5TB per node.
 If your needs exceed 4.5TB per node, please contact us to increase your node storage limit.

 However, for low usage or archival data it can provide a substantial cost savings while still enabling real-time access to the data, albeit at a slower query speed.
 This is a significant improvement over using ETL processes to archive table data and then needing to reconstitute it later when required through additional ETL processes.